 Poor women were generally underfed and overworked during pregnancy, while wealthy women were often deprived of fresh air and sunshine because brown skin was considered socially unacceptable.
 Wealthy girls were corsetted from the age of eleven, so that by the time they turned fourteen, their pelvises were literally deformed.
 These physical factors, combined with various psychological ones (fear, shame, and guilt) led to the problems that some women encountered.

 Throughout history, normal, healthy women have rarely died in childbirth.
 In fact, when birth moved from the home to the hospital in the 1920s, the infant and maternal mortality rates actually rose.
 A major study done as early as 1933 showed that hospital births were not as safe as home births.
-Studies done in the last twenty years, prove this is still the case.
+Studies done in the last twenty years, prove this is still the case, hospital births are not as safe as home births.
 (Mayer Eisenstein, MD, The Home Court Advantage, 1988.)

 When a laboring woman goes into the modern-day hospital, she is surrounded by medical personnel and machinery.
 Often she is told what to eat (generally nothing), what position to be in (generally flat on her back, which narrows the pelvic outlet and prevents her from utilizing the natural gravitational force), and when and when not to push (which interferes with her own instinctive knowledge of birth).
 Her progress is charted and measured and she is treated more like a machine than a thinking, feeling, intelligent adult.

 If her labor is not progressing at the speed at which the hospital has arbitrarily decided it should be, she is often given drugs to speed things up.
 The drugs, however, may make her contractions more painful, which in turn, cause her to take more medication to deal with the pain.
 Not only does this medication prevent her from fully participating in the birthing process, it also crosses the placenta, adversely affecting her unborn baby.